joelbeckham/joelbeckham.com/content/post/2012-01-03-properly-disposing-wcf-proxies.md

       </p>

       <p>
-        Apparently this is not how it should be done (Microsoft&#8217;s "<a href="http://msdn.microsoft.com/en-us/library/aa355056.aspx" target="_blank">Avoiding Problems with the Using Statement</a>") because the implicit call to Dispose, which calls Close(),&#160; can throw exceptions if there are network errors which can result in unexpected behavior:
+        Apparently this is not how it should be done (Microsoft's "<a href="http://msdn.microsoft.com/en-us/library/aa355056.aspx" target="_blank">Avoiding Problems with the Using Statement</a>") because the implicit call to Dispose, which calls Close(),&#160; can throw exceptions if there are network errors which can result in unexpected behavior:
       </p>

       <div id="codeSnippetWrapper">